frayside10/ELTest/README.md

 # EL test

-#### -- Project Status: Active
+#### Project Status: Active

 ## Project Intro/Objective
 The purpose of this project is to explore running an unsupervised learning model learn topics on IMDB reviews.
 Discovered topics will then be used as a feature set for supervised learning.
-'Dummy' Hypothesis is that actors' performance is more important that film storyline in order to get a good review.
+'Dummy' Hypothesis: Actors' performances are more important than the film's storyline in order to get a good review.

 ### Collaborators
 |Name     |  Github Page   |